OrleansContrib/Orleans.Activities/docs/HelloWorld/HelloWorld.md

 ### Workflow Interface

-These are the operations that the grain calls on the workflow, these operations should __NOT__ be the same as the public grain interface methods (see `IHello`)!
+These are the operations that the grain calls on the workflow, these operations should __NOT__ be the same as the public grain interface methods (see `IHelloGrain`)!

 There are 2 restrictions on the methods: